How Investment Casting Compares to Other Metalcasting Methods

 Investment Casting vs. Greensand Casting

-Greensand casting is another sand-based casting method, but this time no heat is applied.
+Greensand casting is another sand-based casting method, but unlike shell molding, no heat is applied.
 Instead, clay-like substances in the sand bind the particles together around patterns to create molds.
-In terms of tolerances and surface finish, greensand casting falls behind both shell molding and investment casting.
+This method is highly versatile and suitable for both small and large castings.
+However, when it comes to tolerances and surface finish, greensand casting falls behind both shell molding and investment casting.
+Greensand casting is generally best suited for larger components where fine detail and tight tolerances are not as critical.

-Like investment casting and shell mold casting, greensand casting can also accommodate a wide variety of alloys.
+Like investment casting and shell mold casting, greensand casting offers high repeatability and can also accommodate a wide variety of alloys.

 Investment Casting vs. Permanent Mold Casting

-For high volume runs, permanent mold casting is often the most economically viable option, but for low or medium volume runs, tooling costs are often prohibitive.
-Despite high initial tooling costs, labor costs for permanent mold casting are lower than other casting methods.
+For high volume runs, permanent mold casting is often the most economically viable option, but tooling costs can be prohibitive for low- or medium-volume runs.
+The upfront investment in creating durable steel or cast iron molds is high, as these molds need to withstand repeated use.
+Despite the high initial tooling costs, the per-unit cost decreases as the production volume increases, since the molds are used multiple times.
+Labor costs for permanent mold casting are generally lower than those of other casting methods.

-Since permanent molds, themselves, are made from metals, their melting points create limitations.
-Metals cast in permanent molds must have significantly lower melting points than the metals making up the mold.
-Therefore, permanent mold casting is often employed using aluminum or other non-ferrous alloys.
+Also, since permanent molds are made from metals, their melting points are critical.
+The metals being cast in permanent molds must have significantly lower melting points than the metals making up the mold.
+Therefore, permanent mold casting is often used for aluminum or other non-ferrous alloys.

-This post is excerpted from the ebook, Investment Casting Process Guide, prepared by Eagle Precision Cast Parts, Inc. Click below to download the ebook for free:
+This post is an update to the ebook Investment Casting Process Guide.
+It was prepared by Eagle Precision Cast Parts, Inc. Click below to download the ebook for free:

 Investment Casting Process Guide: Eagle Precision